Mcp

 3. You sign in on BookYourPTO's login page (supports email/password and two-factor authentication)

-5. Tokens are automatically refreshed for the duration of your session
+5. Tokens are refreshed automatically for the duration of your session

 6. All tool calls run with your identity and permissions